 Congratulations to the seven outstanding researchers winning proof-of-concept funding through the XLerator Network’s I2P Grant Program!

-NIGMS has approved our External Advisory Committee’s recommendation to fund the continued development of their biomedical innovations which represent various areas of technology, from medical devices, to diagnostics, to therapeutics.
+The XLerator Network has funded the continued development of their biomedical innovations which represent various areas of technology, from medical devices, to diagnostics, to therapeutics."

 These are the winning projects: